CiteAudit: You Cited It, But Did You Read It? A Benchmark for Verifying Scientific References in the LLM Era: Dataset Construction and Statistics

 \subsection{Quality Control and Validation}

-All generated hallucinated citations are subjected to automated retrieval-based checks followed by manual validation by the author team.
+All generated hallucinated citations are subjected to retrieval-based checks followed by human validation.
 A hallucinated citation is retained in the benchmark only if no authoritative scholarly record can be found that matches the perturbed metadata under standard normalization rules.
-This verification process ensures that the generated dataset faithfully simulates realistic citation hallucinations observed in real-world academic writing, while avoiding false positives arising from incomplete indexing or transient database inconsistencies.
+This process reduces the risk of labeling a valid but hard-to-index citation as hallucinated.

+Through this validation procedure, the generated dataset preserves realistic citation form while ensuring that each hallucinated instance contains a verifiable bibliographic inconsistency.
+As a result, the benchmark evaluates substantive citation verification ability rather than sensitivity to formatting artifacts or incomplete citation style conventions.